AnneEnglish/Portfolio-2/README.md

 <!-- omit in toc -->
 #### Forking the Github Repository

 Forking a GitHub repository is making a copy of the original on our account.
 We can view/edit without affecting the original repository.
 Follow the steps below to do this:

 1. Log into [Github](https://github.com/)
 2. Locate and click on the GitHub Repository for the project you want to fork.
 3. Just below the 'settings' for the repository you will see 'fork'.
-Click on it and you should now have a copy of the original repository on your GitHub account.
+Click on it and you should have a copy of the original repository on your GitHub account.

 <!-- omit in toc -->
 #### Making a Local Clone